wwrightiv/cw-next/aicontext.md

 > Keep in sync with the Contentful model definitions to avoid runtime errors.
 Changes to model fields should be reflected in both the Contentful UI and TypeScript types (use generated types when possible).

+> All React context should be stored in the `/context` directory.
+Do not place context files in `/components` or elsewhere.

 ---

 ## 🧑‍💻 Code Standards